OSAS/rh-events/2013/Akademy.md

 ### Name: Daniel Vrátil
 ### Time: July 14 2013, 11:55 - 12:25 CEST

-KScreen is new software for screen management in KDE.
-KScreen's goal is to ease switching between multiple monitor configurations.
+KScreen is new software for multiple screen management in KDE.
+It automates switching between multiple monitor configurations.
 No more manual configuration is needed when a new monitor is plugged in — and no more windows are left on disconnected screens.

 In this lightning talk Daniel will shortly introduce KScreen and its features and will peek into future of the project.